Portes du Soleil: Avoriaz

 The most modern skiing and accommodation of the Portes du Soleil is the resort of Avoriaz with more than 18.000 beds in 2017.
 Avoriaz is among the largest purpose-built ski destinations in the world.
 Avoriaz features purpose-built wood-clad buildings reaching 15 stories and a car-free policy.
 Avoriaz has extensive offerings for snowboarders and freestyle skiers – 3 major snow parks, border cross, snow cross zones and more.
 Avoriaz is a hub for a number of summer-activities as well: mountain biking, golf, paragliding, climbing and hiking.
 There are many restaurants and bars around the area, some also open during the summer.

 Morzine

 Morzine is the largest town in the Portes du Soleil area.
 It is a traditional market town and the town from which the idea of a large connected ski area stems.
 Morzine has been one of the leading ski destinations in Europe for 80 years, with a large choice of hotels and apartments in Morzine and on the surrounding mountainsides.
-There are bus services for the Prodains cablecar, the Ardent gondola and the Nyon cablecar, while cablecars to Supermorzine (Avoriaz) and to Pleney can be walked to from the town centre.
+There are bus services for the Prodains gondola, the Ardent gondola and the Nyon cablecar, while cablecars to Supermorzine (Avoriaz) and to Pleney can be walked to from the town centre.
 At an altitude of just 950 meters, Morzine offers predominantly easy to medium skiing.
 Morzine is the most northern of the French Alpine resorts and benefits from the regional microclimate between Mont Blanc and Lake Geneva.